Saipurciful/burger/README.md

 ## Usage Information
-* Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they would like to eat.
+* Eat-Da-Burger! is a restaurant app that lets users input a name of burgers they would like to eat.

 <img src="public/assets/css/img/2.png" style="width: 350px;"><br>